 38.3.6 UHR PPDU formats

 TBD UHR PPDU formats are defined: UHR … PPDU, …, and UHR ELR PPDU.

-…

 The format of the UHR ELR PPDU is defined in Figure 38-xx (UHR ELR PPDU format).
 This format is used for SU transmission.